 \section{Introduction}

-We start with a deceptively simple question: Where and why should we use random access?
-A concise answer would be: Whenever there is an uncertainty about the set of users that aim to transmit in a given instant.
-The canonical scenario falling in the above description is the one in which a set of uncoordinated devices aims to transmit over the shared wireless medium to the same receiver at approximately the same time, and the random access mechanisms are needed to break this ``symmetry'' and enable successful wireless access.
-As such, random access mechanisms are essential components of any distributed wireless communication systems, typically used in the initial link establishment and in distributed spectrum sharing among networks that interfere, such as two collocated WiFi hotspots.
-Presently, we are witnessing a revival of research interest in random access mechanisms, driven by the applications in the area of \emph{machine-to-machine (M2M)} communications in cellular and satellite networks.
-The need for efficient random access mechanisms in M2M application scenarios is even more pronounced, as they typically assume reception of data from a massive, uncoordinated set of devices.
+We start with a deceptively simple question: When and why should we use random access?
+A concise answer would be: Whenever there is an uncertainty about the set of users that aim to transmit at a given instant.
+A canonical scenario falling in the above description is the one in which a set of uncoordinated devices aims to transmit over the shared wireless medium to the same receiver at approximately the same time, and the random access mechanisms are needed to break this ``symmetry'' and enable successful access.
+As such, random access is an essential component of any distributed wireless communication system, typically used for initial link establishment or distributed spectrum sharing among interfering networks, such as two collocated WiFi hotspots.
+Presently, we are witnessing a revival of research interest in random access mechanisms, driven by the increasing presence of \emph{machine-to-machine (M2M)} communications in cellular and satellite networks.
+Efficient random access is instrumental in M2M scenarios, due to the fact that there is a massive and uncoordinated set of transmitting devices.